 - Was suffering from an “abnormality of the mind” that “substantially impaired his mental responsibility for his acts”, OR

-While these amendments to the mandatory death penalty regime for drugs have allowed accused persons to escape the gallows, they continue to be very problematic.
+While these amendments to the mandatory death penalty regime for drugs have allowed some accused persons to escape the gallows, they continue to be very problematic.

-There have been cases, such as that of Cheong Chun Yin, where the Attorney-General’s Chambers first refused to issue a Certificate, only to change their minds later.
-In other cases, co-accused persons who both told the authorities what they knew were found that one had been issued a Certificate, and the other not.
+There have been cases, such as that of Cheong Chun Yin, where the Attorney-General’s Chambers first refused to issue a certificate, only to change their minds later.
+In other cases, co-accused persons who both told the authorities what they knew found that one had been issued a Certificate, and the other not.